 The latest energy-efficient central air conditioning systems feature two-stage or variable speed motors that are engineered to produce little to no noise.
 If you notice a loud and disruptive sound from your air conditioner, this is a clear indicator of a moderate to severe issue.
-These noises are often a sign it’s time to repair or replace your system.
+These noises are often a sign it’s time to repair or replace your unit.
 To help you diagnose the issue with your system, these are the 8 most common air conditioner noises that you should not ignore.

 If your air conditioner is making a banging noise, this is an indicator of a problem with the compressor.
 This component is engineered to distribute refrigerant to various parts of the HVAC system to remove excess heat from your home.
-As your central air conditioning system reaches the middle or end of its lifespan, it is not uncommon for parts to become loose inside the compressor.
+As your central air conditioning (AC) unit reaches the middle or end of its lifespan, it is not uncommon for parts to become loose inside the compressor.

 Once the parts become unfastened in the compressor, you may notice a rattling noise while your air conditioning system is activated.
 This sound is caused by detached components that are hitting the compressor’s exterior framing.
 Since the compressor is not engineered to be easily disassembled, you may be required to invest in a new energy-efficient air conditioner.
 If your air conditioner is producing a banging sound, call a local HVAC technician in your area to receive assistance with this problem.

 The most common issue associated with an air conditioner screeching noise is a malfunctioning fan motor in the outdoor condenser unit.
 The central air conditioning system connected to your home features a fan that is designed to remove heat from the refrigerant.

 Once the blower fan motor is activated, the hot and humid air throughout your enclosure will be collected by your return ducts and sent to your air conditioning system.
 Next, the cold air from your system will be distributed throughout your house by the blower fan.

 You may also notice a screeching sound near the HVAC system in your house due to damaged bearings in your fan motor.
 In addition, an impaired fan belt may also be the root cause of this noise.
-If you hear a loud AC sound, immediately deactivate your air conditioner and call a professional HVAC contractor.
+If you hear a loud AC sound, immediately turn off your air conditioner and call a professional HVAC contractor.

-Related: Advantages of Boilers & Furnaces
+Read More: Advantages of Boilers & Furnaces

-Unfortunately, you will not be able to turn on your air conditioner until this issue is inspected by a licensed technician.
+Unfortunately, you will not be able to turn on your air conditioner until this issue is inspected and fixed by a licensed technician.
 Do not ignore electrical issues in your system.
 This will cause severe damage to your central air conditioning system that will be accompanied by expensive repairs.